great-expectations/great_expectations/docs/features/validation_operators_and_actions.rst

 PerformActionListValidationOperator validates each batch in the list that is passed as `assets_to_validate` argument to its `run` method against the expectation suite included within that batch and then invokes a list of configured actions on every validation result.

-Actions are Python classes with `run` method that takes a result of validating a batch against an expectation suite and do something with it (e.g., save validation results to the disk or send a Slack notification).
+Actions are Python classes with a `run` method that takes a result of validating a batch against an expectation suite and does something with it (e.g., save validation results to the disk or send a Slack notification).
 Classes that implement this API can be configured to be added to the list of actions for this operator (and other operators that use actions).
 Read more about actions here: :ref:`actions`.

 An instance of this operator is included in the default configuration file `great_expectations.yml` that `great_expectations init` command creates.